 Databases: MGS manages several important geological and geophysical databases and collections that support our mapping, and activity by others across the state.
-The largest and most commonly used is County Well Index, which includes records for more than 560,000 wells, of which about 69% have accurate digital locations.
+The largest and most commonly used is the water well database, which includes records for more than 600,000 wells, of which about 70% have accurate digital locations.
 We interpret the driller's description of the materials encountered in drilling and assign rock types and formation names.
 We work closely the co-manager of this database, the Minnesota Department of Health.
-As another example, we are in the second year of a comprehensive enhancement of the MGS collection of ~5,860 drill cuttings sets.
+As another example, we are in the third year of a comprehensive enhancement of the MGS collection of ~5,860 drill cuttings sets.